Code-Institute-Submissions/holiday-milestone-project2/README.md

 This is a website for people who need tips on where to go on holiday.
 Helping the user find the best holiday destination to match their needs.

+## UX

+The home page the holiday selector page is white and simple for the the user to use.
+There is some simple photo annimation at the beginging with a navigation bar leading you to the tour page, flights and social media pages on other external pages.
+The holiday selector once clicked brings you back to the home page.

+Their is a to bottom button which leads you to the bottom off the page.
+The once your their there is a to top to bring you back to the top of the page.

+Some simple easily readable text.
+Black text on white background.

+Then clickable photos of different locations.

+Map of Rome with clickable hotels, accomadation, resturants and places to travel to marked on the map.
+Once you click a location more information is shown to you, the name of the location, location photo, the address, the telephone number, email address and how many stars the location has.

+Map of the world with clickable locations name of the location and flags where ether are beaches.
+Also you can look at the location by clicking and dragging the yellow man over where you want to see.

+The tour page has clickable locations with information on tours there once clicked.

+Scroll down the page to two simple videos on where is best to travel in 2020.

+At the bottom of the page after the text is a click here button.
+This leads you to another external page with more infromation on tours.

 ## UI

 This website is for individuals who are looking to travel, they want to find a destination that matches their needs.
 My project will help them select where they want to go to.